ioannisKatri/Tic-Tac-Toe-Ultimate/README.md

 #### Additional information
 - Variables must be provided in a specific order.
 A `config_example.txt` is provided.
 - If extra players needs to change `NUM_OF_PLAYERS=3` and add more `PLAYER2` with their corresponding symbol.
-- AI always plays at the end of each round.
 - Coordinate 0,0 always start from top-left.
 - Minimum size of board is 3x3
 - Write `exit` to exit the game